 If you neglect a dental pulp infection, the result will likely be a dental abscess.
 This happens when the toxins from oral bacteria destroy the bone around the tooth.
 Left untreated, the tooth will eventually break down and die, whilst becoming more and more discoloured in the process.

 The treatment for diseased dental pulp is a root canal.
-In most cases, your National Care Dentist can perform this microsurgery in the practice.
+In most cases, our dentists' can perform this microsurgery in the practice.
 There are some cases where you may need to have an endodontist, a dentist who specialises in root canal, to complete the procedure.
 An example would be if your teeth have uncommonly long or curved roots, and the general 2D x-ray doesn't provide a clear picture.
 Endodontists have more high-tech equipment, like a microscope or a 3D x-ray, that would provide a clearer picture of the pulp and roots.
 RCT usually takes between one to three appointments.

 There's no preparation for a root canal, but there are some suggestions for aftercare.
 If you experience any pain beyond what seems normal for this treatment, call your dentist.